ShunSakurai/check_forbidden/Test/Test.md

 - Move focus with tab key

 ## Install
-- Version No.
+- Version number is correct

 ## Close the program
-- Enter, [X], before and after running the program
+- Click [X], before and after running the program
 - Load saved settings

-## Useful string for debugging
+## Command for debugging when the program closes due to an error
 `
 cmd /k "Check Forbidden.exe"
 `